Walter de Heer: Honors and awards

-In 2006, de Heer was named as one of the "Scientific American 50", a list of individuals/organizations honored for their contributions to science and society during the preceding year.
+In 2006, De Heer was named as one of the "Scientific American 50", a list of individuals/organizations honored for their contributions to science and society during the preceding year.
 In 2007, he and his research group were awarded the prestigious W.M.
 Keck Foundation grant for continuation of work on "nanopatterned epitaxial graphene electronic devices that work at room temperature."
 De Heer received IBM Faculty Awards in 2007 and 2008, and his work on graphene transistors was named as one of Technology Review's 10 emerging technologies "most likely to change the way we live" in 2008.
-In September 2009, de Heer was awarded the ACSIN Nanoscience Prize "for his visionary work in developing the field of graphene nanoscience and technology".
+In September 2009, De Heer was awarded the ACSIN Nanoscience Prize "for his visionary work in developing the field of graphene nanoscience and technology".
 De Heer has been awarded the 2010 Materials Research Society Medal "for his pioneering contributions to the science and technology of epitaxial graphene".
-His h-index is currently 71.
+His h-index is currently 97.

+TICNN

+The Tianjin International Center for Nanoparticles and Nanosystems (TICNN) is a research institute on the University of Tianjin (TJU) campus that was established in 2015 by De Heer’s ex-postdoc Lei Ma and Walt de Heer, designed by De Heer and constructed by Ma.
+TICNN has a comprehensive dedicated epigraphene laboratory designed to coordinate with, and complement the Georgia Tech epigraphene effort, with Georgia Tech’s endorsement.
+De Heer was the TICNN director until 2020.
+De Heer advised epigraphene research at the TICNN and remotely directed experiments that demonstrated ultrahigh mobility semiconducting epigraphene.
+The deterioration of US-China relationships in general and the China Initiative specifically, ultimately led to the dissolution of the collaboration.

 Letter to Nobel prize committee

-In November 2010, De Heer wrote to the Nobel prize committee criticising certain aspects of the Scientific Background document relating to the award of the Nobel Prize to Andre Geim and Konstantin Novoselov.
+In November 2010, De Heer wrote to the Nobel prize committee criticising certain inaccuracies of the Scientific Background document relating to the award of the Nobel Prize to Andre Geim and Konstantin Novoselov which led to revisions in the Scientific Background document.